-These bits are reserved bits and will always read as zero.
+These bits are reserved bits in the ATmega329/3290/649/6490 and will always read as zero.

 • Bit 3 - EERIE: EEPROM Ready Interrupt Enable

 Writing EERIE to one enables the EEPROM Ready Interrupt if the I bit in SREG is set.
 Writing EERIE to zero disables the interrupt.
 The EEPROM Ready interrupt generates a constant interrupt when EEWE is cleared.